velamyGH/osu-taiko-video-resizer/README.md

 - type <pre> ``` ./script.sh (video).mp4 ``` </pre> with (video) being the filename of the video you would want to resize. if the video extension is anything other than .mp4 you will have to rename that accordingly.

-do note that the storyboard implementation bat file will not work, but if someone wants that working let me know.
+do note that the included storyboard bat files will not work, but if someone wants that working let me know.

 more info can be found in the `i need help!!.txt` file, if there are any issues or you really, REALLY need help i can be contacted on [osu](https://osu.ppy.sh/users/15538779) or on discord @velamy :)